 At the end of June 2007 we installed a solar hot water system from Butler Sun Solutions .
-It is a closed loop antifreeze system that heats water in our existing propane hot water heater using a Solar Wand heat exchanger.
+It was a closed loop antifreeze system that heats water in our existing propane hot water heater using a Solar Wand heat exchanger.
 We have four Fireball 1001 collectors from ACR Solar International for a total of about 40 square feet of collector area.
 On the left side of the collectors is a small 21 W Uni-Solar photovoltaic module that powers the Ivan Labs EL-SID pump, which moves the antifreeze fluid through the collector loop.

 The hot water tank temperatures are summarized with this daily average graph:

 Click on the graph for a larger version.

 The graph also shows the daily mean outside temperature and solar transmission as measured by our weather station.
 The top of tank temperatures are consistently well above the 100oF needed for adequately hot water.
 Our hot water has been nearly 100% heated by the Sun because we turned off the hot water heater pilot light.
 For the 2017-2018 season backup propane heating was not needed.

 The hot water tank broke and was replaced in October 2019.
 The new hot water tank has more insulation, so we no longer have an insulating blanket wrapped around it or extra insulation on top.
 As a result, the top of tank temperatures are lower than before for the same hot water temperature.
 From April 18 to May 5, 2020 the solar collector loop circulation was not working, perhaps due to an air bubble.
 During this time we burned propane in the hot water tank eight times for a total of 240 minutes.